mlampros/kaggle_competitions/README.md

 ##### kaggle_competitions
-code scripts used in kaggle competitions, each branch in the repository is a different competition
+code scripts used in kaggle competitions, each folder in the repository is a different competition